vapor-ware/synse-docs/docs/sdk/user/architecture.md

 Similarly, when a write request comes in from Synse Server, it is not processed immediately.
 Instead, it is put on the "write queue" and is processed in the background on an interval.

-The frequency of reads and writes, along with other read/write behavior) is configurable from the [plugin configuration](configuration.plugin.md#configuration-options).
+The frequency of reads and writes, along with other read/write behavior, is configurable from the [plugin configuration](configuration.plugin.md#configuration-options).

-The diagram below shows this read/write data flow at a high level.
+The diagram below depicts this read/write data flow at a high level.

 ![](../../assets/img/plugin-arch.svg)